 Explore more than five thousand years of history in our World Heritage Site, including the Neolithic village of Skara Brae and the ancient stone circles at the Ring of Brodgar and the Standing Stones of Stenness, and the fascinating chambered cairn at Maeshowe.
 You can even visit the sprawling excavations at the Ness of Brodgar too.

 Orkney’s larder is full of some of the finest food and drink to be found anywhere, while local cafes and restaurants have menus packed with Orcadian ingredients.
 You can also get a taste of Orkney in our local shops.
-Make sure you pay a visit to our producers too, with tours and tastings available at many of our distilleries and breweries.
+Make sure you pay a visit to our producers too, with tours and tastings available on the Taste of Orkney Food & Drink Trail.

 It’s not just our food and drink producers that get creative in Orkney.
 From jewellery to furniture, and pottery to painting, our Creative Trail gives you the chance to see Orkney at its best and meet our makers, as well as an opportunity to take a special hand-crafted souvenir home with you.

 The magnificent 12th century St Magnus Cathedral sits in the heart of Kirkwall, with its red sandstone glowing in the summer sunshine.
 Take a walk around its grounds and head inside to explore Orkney’s Norse heritage.